1894 anti-Italian riots

 The 1894 anti-Italian riots or the Lyon anti-Italian riots were a series of riots and ethnic violence targeting Italians in Lyon, France, between 24 and 26 June 1894.

 Following the assassination of Sadi Carnot by the Italian anarchist Sante Caserio, ethnic violence erupted throughout the Lyon metropolitan area against Italians.
 The Italian consulate was attacked by a mob attempting to force entry, and dozens of businesses and buildings occupied by Italians were set on fire, looted, and ransacked.

 The persecutions led to a "mass exodus" of Italians in several French towns and prompted them to flee France, at least temporarily, to avoid being targeted.

 History

 Context

 Italians have been a significant ethnic minority in France since a relatively early period.
 From the 16th century onwards, they faced significant xenophobia from the French; numerous stereotypes about Italians were spread, and they endured several massacres at the hands of French authorities or the population until the 19th century.

 In the 19th century, seeking economic opportunities, a number of Italians emigrated to France to find employment, particularly in the Paris region, around Marseille and Cannes, but also in the Lyon region.
 By the end of that century, approximately 10% of all Italians in France lived there.

-A certain number of them subscribed to anarchism, an ideology that sought to fight against all forms of domination, primarily economic domination, with the development of capitalism.
-They were particularly opposed to the State, viewed as the institution that supported many of these dominations through its police, army, and propaganda.
+A certain number of them subscribed to anarchism, an ideology that searches to fight against all forms of domination, primarily economic domination, with the development of capitalism.
+Anarchists are particularly opposed to the State, viewed as the institution that supports many of these dominations through its police, army, and propaganda.